falcosecurity/test-infra/config/distribution/README.md

 $ cp distribution.tfvars.sample distribution.tfvars
 ```

-Make sure that the terraform state on s3 configuration is hidden from terraform
+Make sure that the terraform state on S3 configuration is hidden from terraform
-since we didn't create the bucket and dynamodb locking table yet.
+since we didn't create the bucket and DynamoDB locking table yet.

 ```console
 mv terraform_backend.tf terraform_backend.hold